 ‘Cause the court records all disappeared

-Though it seems that “Joe Hill” would have been a better fit on his earlier albums, Tape from California was released only a month before the 1968 Democratic Convention, where Mayor Daley and his uniformed thugs meted out their own version of American justice on the streets of Chicago, which in turn let to the travesty of the first Chicago Seven (minus Bobby Seale) trial.
+Though it seems that “Joe Hill” would have been a better fit on his earlier albums, Tape from California was released only a month before the 1968 Democratic Convention, where Mayor Daley and his uniformed thugs meted out their unique version of American justice on the streets of Chicago, which in turn led to the travesty of the first Chicago Seven (minus Bobby Seale) trial.